Pentagram Marks

-Published by Laurence King, Pentagram: Marks serves as a logo gallery for what is perhaps the most respected design agency on the planet.
-Logos are displayed in black and white, to focus on the “unique pictorial or abstract symbols”, and each has been allocated a separate page.
+Published by Laurence King, Pentagram: Marks serves as a logo gallery for what is perhaps the most respected design firm in business.
+Logos are shown in black and white to focus on the “unique pictorial or abstract symbols,” with each given a separate page.

 The 2wice logo, from 1997, identifies the visual and performing arts magazine that’s published twice a year.